How to Choose the Right Yoga Ball for Fitness, Therapy or Massage

 Balance balls like the Black Mountain are nice, but if you’ve ever tried to use one as a desk chair, you know they can be awkward because they slide around.
-The solution is a fitness ball specifically designed as a chair, like Sivan’s balance ball.
+The solution is a fitness ball specifically designed as a chair, like Gaiam’s rubber balance ball seat.

-The Sivan is a black balance ball that rests atop a movable base.
+The Gaiam chair is a balance ball (choose from nine vibrant colors!) that rests atop a movable base.
 The base comes with four wheels for easy transport, but two of them are lockable so you can stay in the same position all day long while you work.

-With the Sivan, when you’re done sitting upright, you can use the ball on the floor for stretching and posture exercises, just like you would with a normal exercise balls.
+With the Gaiam chair, when you’re done sitting upright, you can use the ball on the floor for stretching and posture exercises, just like you would with a normal exercise balls.
 It comes with a ball pump as well.